dog-broad/3_2-Needs/IOTCC_Notes/Unit3_LAQ.md

+# M2M and WSN Protocols

+### M2M (Machine-to-Machine) Protocols

+1. **Development and Standardization:**
+   - Most M2M applications today are developed in a highly customized manner.
+   - The high-level M2M architecture from the M2M Standardization Task Force includes fixed and other non-cellular wireless networks.
+   - In the United States, M2M and IoT (Internet of Things) are sometimes used interchangeably.

+2. **Data Transport Protocol Standards:**
+   - M2MXML
+   - JSON (JavaScript Object Notation)
+   - BITXML
+   - WMMP (Wireless Machine Management Protocol)
+   - MDMP (Military Decision-Making Process)

+3. **Device Management and Security:**
+   - Standardized M2M device management
+   - M2M gateway standardization
+   - M2M security and fraud detection
+   - Addressing IP issues for devices, particularly IPv6
+   - Remote management of devices behind a gateway or firewall

+4. **Other M2M Standards Activities:**
+   - Extending OMA DM to support M2M devices and protocol management objects
+   - Development of network APIs for M2M service capabilities
+   - Establishing charging standards
+   - Supporting MULTI IMSI and M2M services without MSISDN
+   - Implementing remote diagnostics, monitoring, provisioning, and discovery
+   - Providing open REST-based APIs for M2M applications

+### WSN (Wireless Sensor Networks) Protocols

+1. **Standardization Bodies:**
+   - Several standardization bodies focus on WSNs, with IEEE concentrating on physical and MAC layers.

+2. **Transducer Electronic Data Sheets (TEDS):**
+   - TEDS are memory devices attached to transducers, storing identification, calibration, correction data, and manufacturer information.
+   - IEEE 1451 standards family governs these aspects:

+     - **IEEE 1451.0-2007:** Common Functions, Communication Protocols, and TEDS Formats
+     - **IEEE 1451.1-1999:** Network Capable Application Processor Information Model
+     - **IEEE 1451.2-1997:** Transducer to Microprocessor Communication Protocols & TEDS Formats
+     - **IEEE 1451.3-2003:** Digital Communication & TEDS Formats for Distributed Multi-drop Systems
+     - **IEEE 1451.4-2004:** Mixed-mode Communication Protocols & TEDS Formats
+     - **IEEE 1451.5-2007:** Wireless Communication Protocols & TEDS Formats
+     - **IEEE 1451.7-2010:** Transducers to RFID Systems Communication Protocols & TEDS Formats

+   - The goal of IEEE 1451 standards is to allow access to transducer data through common interfaces, whether the transducers are connected via wired or wireless means.
+IEEE P1451.3, which is XML-based, allows manufacturers to modify content.

+3. **Semantic Sensor Web (SSW):**
+   - An approach to annotating sensor data with spatial, temporal, and semantic metadata based on OGC SWE (Sensor Web Enablement).
+   - **Components:**
+     - **SWE Common:** Common data models and schema
+     - **SensorML:** Models and schema for sensor systems and processes surrounding measurements
+     - **Observations & Measurements (O&M):** Models and schema for packaging observation values
+     - **Transducer Markup Language (TML):** Models and schema for multiplexed data from sensor systems

+# SCADA and RFID Protocols

+### SCADA (Supervisory Control and Data Acquisition) Protocols

+1. **Overview:**
+   - SCADA is a fundamental component of industrial automation, representing a key pillar of the IoT landscape in this domain.
+   - The IEEE created standard C37.1 for SCADA and automation systems in 2007.

+2. **Industrial Automation Evolution:**
+   - In recent years, network-based industrial automation has significantly evolved with the use of intelligent electronic devices (or IoT devices) in substations and power stations.

+3. **Key Terms:**
+   - **IRIG:** Inter Range Instrument Group time code.
+   - **EMS:** Energy Management Systems.
+   - **DMS:** Distribution Management Systems.

+4. **Security:**
+   - A firewall, which can be hardware or software, controls the secure inflow and outflow of data for devices.

+5. **OPC (OLE for Process Control):**
+   - OPC is a standard that specifies the communication of real-time plant data between control devices from different manufacturers.
+   - It originated from DDE (Dynamic Data Exchange) technologies based on DOS for PCs, providing the ability for PCs to run multiple applications simultaneously and exchange data at runtime.
+   - SCADA software facilitated the transition from DDE to OPC.
+   - OPC was designed to provide a common bridge for Windows-based software applications and process control hardware.
+   - OPC has achieved significant success in many application areas, many of which are closely related to or part of IoT applications.

+### RFID (Radio Frequency Identification) Protocols

+1. **Overview:**
+   - RFID protocols and data formats are well-defined, mostly by EPC (Electronic Product Code) Global.

+2. **Common RFID Protocols:**
+   - **PML (Physical Markup Language).**
+   - **Object Naming Service Edgeware.**
+   - **EPC Information Service.**
+   - **Application Level Events (ALE).**

+3. **Smart Cards with Contactless Interfaces:**
+   - Visa and MasterCard have deployed an easy-to-implement version of smart cards in the United States.
+   - Smart cards are also being introduced in personal identification and entitlement schemes at regional, national, and international levels.
+   - There are two types of contactless cards (Type A and Type B) allowing communication at distances up to 10 cm.
+   - An alternative standard for contactless smart cards is ISO/IEC 15693, which allows communication at distances up to 50 cm.

+### Summary:

+- **SCADA** is essential for industrial automation and is evolving with IoT devices, while **OPC** enhances communication between control devices from different manufacturers.
+- **RFID** protocols are crucial for tracking and identification, with standards defined by EPC Global and applications in smart cards for secure and efficient data exchange.

 # Issues with IoT Standardization

 IoT standardization faces significant challenges despite efforts from various organizations and vertical applications like smart grids and telematics.
 Here are two critical issues: